Christmas flood of 1964: Central Valley and beyond

-In the Central Valley, the Yosemite Valley was flooded, and residents of Yuba City were evacuated.
+In the California Central Valley, the Yosemite Valley was flooded, and residents of Yuba City were evacuated.
 Many streams reached record flood stages, including the Feather River, Yuba River, American River, Cottonwood Creek, and Butte Creek.
 The flood caused the uncompleted Hell Hole Dam on the Rubicon River to fail, sending even more water downstream.
 In total, 375000 acre of the Central Valley was flooded.

 Elsewhere

 In southwest Washington, rising rivers threatened Centralia and Longview–Kelso and closed Interstate 5 and all railways at flooded Kalama for over a week.
 In Nevada, the Truckee River threatened Reno.